w3champions/launcher/README.md

 # w3c-launcher

 ## Project setup
-Install Visual Studio 2017 and the C++ Desktop Tools, as we need them for robotjs
+Install Visual Studio 2017 and the C++ Desktop Tools, as we need them for our native module.
+Also this command helps
 ```
+npm install ./src/hot-keys/send-keys-native
+npm install --global --production windows-build-tools
 npm install
 ```